 Tutor & Marker:

-We supply you with a specially designed ‘template’ on-line to assist you in writing your coursework using your own computer and preferred word processing software.
-Your coursework is submitted to the COAPE offices via the internet, marked and returned back to you the same way.
+The coursework for this course is conveniently completed online.
+We also supply you with a specially designed Assignment Workbook to assist you in completing the components of the coursework, so you can use your own computer and preferred word processing software.
+You will then submit these completed assignments to COAPE International via the internet, they are then marked and returned back to you the same way.

 Abilities Required for This Course: